Snowshoeing river canyons of the North Shore

 From High Falls, we walked downriver to Two Step Falls, hugging the banks just to be safe, and back to our car.

 We weren't done with ice.
-We had slushy cosmopolitans waiting for us at the ice bar at Grand Superior Lodge just south of Gooseberry Falls State Park.
+We had slushy cosmopolitans waiting for us at an ice bar at Grand Superior Lodge, just south of Gooseberry Falls State Park.

 Under a tent, there were two rooms, one with the ice bar and one with animal skins over an ice bench and a fish sunk into ice over an ice fireplace near an ice sink and an ice faucet.

 "People ask, 'What's the bar made of?' " the bartender told us with a smile. " 'Does the faucet work?' "